UCL-EO/geog0111/docs/018_Running_Python.md

 The answer, as we have seen before, is to pass an argument to our function.
 So, instead of having:

     def helloWorld():
-        '''
-        function to print the string 'hello world'
+        '''function to print the string "hello from me"''' print('hello from me')
-        '''
-        print('hello from me')

 we pass an argument that we might call `name`, and conveniently pass this through to the `print()` statement using an `f-string`.

     def helloWorld(name):
-        '''
-        function to print the string 'hello world'
+        '''function to print the string "hello" from name''' print(f'hello from {name}')
-        '''
-        print(f'hello from {name}')

 Let's test that before going further: